Brother of 49ers quarterback killed in double murder

 "We are devastated by this tragic loss to our community," Head of School Will Kesler said in a statement.
 "No one should have to endure such a terrible loss of loved ones.
 We pray for the families and their friends for strength, support, and guidance through this most difficult time."

-No arrests have been made but police are searching for a man seen on The Dogwood's security video for questioning.
+No arrests have been made but police are searching for three men and one woman seen in surveillance video for questioning.